 The Mediterranean Diet Guidelines

-One attribute that makes the Mediterranean diet so appealing for beginners is that there are no strict rules simply guidelines on healthy eating.
-It’s so appealing because it’s about a lifestyle, not a diet.
+One attribute that makes the Mediterranean diet so appealing for beginners is that there are no strict rules merely guidelines on healthy eating.
+It’s so attractive because it’s about a lifestyle, not a diet.
 A lifestyle involving food is something I am on board with.
 Here are some guidelines on the Mediterranean diet for beginners.

 - Eat mostly plant-based food (fruits, vegetables, whole-grains, legumes)